Skip to main content

 4. Under Webhook request details:

-• Choose the HTTP method: POST (default), GET, or PUT.
+• HTTP method: Choose POST (recommended, default), GET, or PUT.

-• Choose Parameters encoding: Json (default), Form, or QueryString.
+• Parameters encoding: Choose JSON (recommended, default), Form, or QueryString.

 5. Under Webhook request data, optionally configure: